 Know that maps give information about places in the world (where/what?).

 Recognise simple features on maps e.g. buildings, roads and fields

 Recognise landmarks and basic human features on aerial photos.

 Ask simple geographical, ‘where?’, ‘what?’, and ‘who?’ questions about the world and their environment e.g. ‘What is it like to live in this place?’

 Art and Design Technology

 In Music we continue to use Charanga, our online resource.
-We will be learning about beat and duration.
-We will also be contnuing to learn new tunes on our recorders.
+This term's unit is called "I Wanna Play in a Band!"
+We will be learning about beat and duration with a focus on Rock Music and Movement.

 May I take this opportunity of thanking you in advance and I look forward to your support in this very busy term.